Inference for Large-Scale Linear Systems with Known Coefficients: The Test

-which we note can be computed through linear programming.
-We do not consider weighting the statistics \eqref{eq:tstat5} and \eqref{eq:tstat7} when taking the maximum in \eqref{eq:Tndef} because weighting them is numerically equivalent to scaling the matrices $\hat \Omega_n^{\rm i}$ and $\hat \Omega_n^{\rm e}$.
-A variety of alternative test statistics can of course be motivated by Theorem \ref{th:ineq}; some of which may be preferable to $T_n$ in certain applications.
-A couple of remarks are therefore in order as to why our concern for computational reliability in high-dimensional models has led us to employing $T_n$.
-First, we avoided directly studentizing the inequalities in \eqref{eq:tstat5} in order to avoid a non-convex optimization problem.
-Instead, scale-invariance can be ensured by choosing $\hat \Omega_n^{\rm i}$ suitably.
-Second, we avoided directly studentizing $(\hat \beta_n - A\hat x_n^\star)$ in \eqref{eq:tstat7} because the asymptotic variance matrix of $(\hat \beta_n - A\hat x_n^\star)$ is often rank deficient due to $(I_p - AA^\dagger \hat C_n)$ being a projection matrix.
-Third, an alternative norm, say $\|\cdot\|_2$, could be employed in the definitions of $\hat {\mathcal V}_n^{\rm i}$ and $\hat {\mathcal V}_n^{\rm e}$ in \eqref{eq:tstat6}.
-At least in our experience, however, linear programs scale better than quadratic programs.
-In addition, employing $\|\cdot\|_1$-norm constraints implies distributional approximations to $T_n$ can be obtained using coupling arguments with respect to $\|\cdot\|_\infty$, which are available under weaker conditions than coupling arguments with respect to, say, $\|\cdot\|_2$.
+which can be computed through linear programming.
+We do not consider weighting the statistics \eqref{eq:tstat5} and \eqref{eq:tstat7} when taking the maximum because weighting them is numerically equivalent to scaling $\hat \Omega_n^{\rm i}$ and $\hat \Omega_n^{\rm e}$.
+A variety of alternative test statistics can of course be motivated by Theorem \ref{th:ineq}.
+A couple of remarks are therefore in order as to why our interest on high-dimensional applications has led us to employing $T_n$.
+Focusing on \eqref{eq:tstat5} for conciseness, note that it is a special case of